Skip to main content

 The 2 Save

-• A 2 Save is when someone uses a number 2 clue to clue a previously-unclued 2 that is on someone's chop.
+• A 2 Save is when someone uses a number 2 clue to clue a previously-unclued 2 on someone's chop.
 (Everyone agrees that this is just a Save Clue instead of a Play Clue.)

 • By definition, you can only perform a 2 Save with a number clue.
+(If a color clue was used to touch an unclued 5, then it would be a Play Clue instead.)

 The Visible Rule